SelectUSA/website/industry-snapshots/_posts/2015-02-18-financial-services-industry-united-states.md

 Conventional funds were equivalent to 298 percent of U.S. GDP.

 **Insurance**: In 2012, the
-insurance industry’s net premiums written totaled approximately $1.27 billion.
+insurance industry’s net premiums written totaled approximately $1.27 trillion.
 According to the Swiss Reinsurance Company, premiums recorded by life and health insurers accounted for 45 percent, and premiums by property and casualty insurers accounted for 55 percent.&nbsp; Additionally, about one-third of all